gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 them together.

 *Whoomp!* Banefire fell toward them.
-There was no way it could miss them---no way they could escape.
+There was no way it could miss them—no way they could escape.

 Thomas pointed at it and shouted words no human throat was ever meant to make.
 Erileine screamed as the fire splashed against something